Flowers Bread

 How much can I make?

-$2,665 per week is the route’s weekly income average!
+$2,755 per week is the route’s weekly gross income average!
 This number can be increased, by supporting the company’s promotions and up selling within your designated territory.
 Route values can also be increased by new accounts opening, new product lines being added, and simple inflation.

 Can I finance the route?

-Yes, company related financing is available for an estimated $97,000 for 10 years.
+Yes, company related financing is available for qualified buyers at an estimated amount of $109,000 for 10 years or purchasers may seek individual financing.
 Additional qualifications require a background check and a 10% cash reserve of the selling price.
 Down payment for the remaining balance requires a certified cashier’s check at closing.
-If more financing is needed you can review additional Financing Options Here.
+If more financing is needed, you can review additional Financing Options Here.

 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle maintenance, warehouse fee, administration fees, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
-The current owner estimates $240 per week in expenses/overhead or $12,480 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle maintenance, warehouse fee, helper pay, administration fees and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+The current owner estimates $304 per week in expenses/overhead or $15,808 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?